alisw/AliPhysics/TPC/CalibMacros/ReadmeTrain.txt

 Run the train:
-shells.sh      - this is a recepie
+runTrainGSI.sh  - this is a recepie
+                - $ALICE_ROOT/TPC/CalibMacros/runTrainGSI.sh